codefornl/open311-api/README.md

 ### Run the Application

-To start the applicatie in "development mode":
+To start the application in "development mode":

     npm start